 Make it fancy

 If you want to go more formal, you might have 2-3 different glasses for each person.
 For example, if you’re planning to serve an aperitif, you might start with champagne flutes as guests arrive and mingle.
-At the table, you’ll have another wine glass.
-If you want to do it up with a glass for white wine and one for red, you may have multiple glasses per place setting, as long as space allows.
-This can be the same type of glass—two stemless glasses, two large bowled Burgundy glasses, or two different types—one small bowled glass for white wine.
+At the table, have fresh wine glasses.
+If you want to do it up with a glass for white wine and one for red, you may have multiple glasses per setting, as space allows—small bowled glass for white wine.
 Large for red.
 Or whatever you have on hand.